SUPPORTING THE PROFESSIONALS

 About the Awards

-Local Government Managers Australia (LGMA) is an association of managers and aspiring managers in local government.
-LGMA is committed to the development and improvement of local government management in Queensland.
-We are also committed to maintaining high professional and ethical standards throughout the profession ensuring that our members are at the forefront of innovation and change.
+As an association of managers and aspiring managers in local government, LGMA is committed to the development and improvement of local government management in Queensland.
+We are also committed to maintaining high professional and ethical standards throughout the profession, ensuring that our members are at the forefront of innovation and change.
 One of the ways we support councils and individual officers in achieving excellence is through the Local Government Awards for Excellence programme offered annually across Queensland councils.

 The categories are designed to be flexible – recognising that local government is at the forefront of innovation and operates in a rapidly changing environment.
 Categories are not intended to be limited to, or represent, particular areas of local government activity, and are applicable to activities across the whole of local government.